By Jeff White (jwhite@virginia.edu)

 Consider the personnel UVA used on the final play of its most recent game, a 30-27 win over ACC rival Louisville on Oct.
 4 at L&N Federal Credit Union Stadium.

 Seven offensive linemen were on the field to block for tailback J’Mari Taylor, whose 2-yard touchdown run secured a second straight overtime victory for the Wahoos: Metcalf, Noah Josey, Ben York, Kevin Wigenton II, Jack Witmer, Jon Adair and Noah Hartsoe.
-Of those seven, only Metcalf and Josey started the Hoos’ season opener, and only one of them was at the position Heffernan planned to use him this year: Josey, at left guard.
+Of those seven, only Metcalf and Josey started the Hoos’ season opener, and only one was at the position Heffernan planned to use him this year: Josey, at left guard.

 Metcalf, who began the season at right guard, moved to center after Brady Wilson got hurt during Virginia’s Sept.
 20 game against Stanford.